Skip to content

 SDKmint-sdk (Python) for plugin backends; @morscherlab/mint-sdk (npm) for plugin frontends.
 The contract between plugins and the platform.

-Status (experiment) One of planned, ongoing, completed.
+Status (experiment) One of planned, ongoing, completed, or cancelled.
 Most plugins gate writes on the status.

 V